My Instagram friends decided my next I Heart column in the Santa Barbara Sentinel should be about the lack of friendliness in California.

 I don’t want this to come off as a slam because I love Santa Barbara.
 She’s been very good to me.

 I’ve wondered if I should even share this with you for fear of offending.

 The thing is, with all that’s going on in the world and all the resources and privileges we have in our community, it confuses me that we lack the fundamental quality we need as a human race to survive side-by-side.

 Since our unofficial motto in Santa Barbara has become, “We live in paradise,” we can be nice in paradise, too.

 You’re wonderful, and so is your smile.
 Just nod, wave, or greet a stranger on the street.

 And if that person fails to do the same, let’s keep spreading our light rather than let it bring us down.

 Our mamas taught us better than that.

 What do you think?
-Do you live in Santa Barbara, have visited, or have a similar experience in your own town?
+Do you live in Santa Barbara, have visited, or had a similar experience in your own town?
 Let us know in the comments below!
-No judgment, we’re all friends here. 🙂
+No judgment; we’re all friends here. 🙂

 If you liked this, you’d love A Bad Date